An autoencoder for heterotic orbifolds with arbitrary geometry: Introduction

 The properties of the resulting 4D theories depend on the choice of the geometry of the compact space, which is characterized by some selectable parameters.
 Their quantity and admissible values are determined by the type of string compactification and strict consistency constraints, such as modular invariance and tadpole cancelation.
 The parameters and their possible values build enormous convoluted multidimensional spaces.
 Hence, the task of exploring all points in such parameter spaces yielding admissible models and, then, identifying among them the best candidates to describe nature becomes insurmountable or, in the best of cases, extremely challenging.
 Despite being time-consuming, random searches have shown certain efficacy~\cite{Denef:2004ze,Giryavets:2004zr,Gmeiner:2005vz,Douglas:2006xy,Abel:2014xta,Cole:2019enn}, but we may profit from a more ingenious approach.

 The latest developments of numerical methods and, specifically, of machine learning (ML) techniques for information processing along with the accessibility to faster computational hardware, has favored the applications of ML in various fields, including string phenomenology~\cite{Ruehle:2020jrk}.
-Basic numeric applications in this endeavor, such as genetic algorithms~\cite{Damian:2013dq,Damian:2013dwa,Cole:2019enn,Loges:2021hvn}, have led to more complex ML string-phenomenology setups based on decision trees~\cite{Carifio:2017bov,Ashmore:2019wzb,Parr:2019bta}, deep neural networks~\cite{He:2017aed,He:2019vsj,Demirtas:2020dbm,Berglund:2021ztg,Jejjala:2022lxh}, support vector machines~\cite{Bull:2018uow,Erbin:2020tks}, reinforcement learning~\cite{Halverson:2019tkf,Constantin:2021for,Abel:2021rrj}, autoencoders~\cite{Mutter:2018sra, Deen:2020dlf}, and several others~\cite{Halverson:2020opj,CaboBizet:2020cse,Damian:2022xfk}.
+Basic numeric applications in this endeavor, such as genetic algorithms~\cite{Damian:2013dq,Damian:2013dwa,Cole:2019enn,Loges:2021hvn}, have led to more complex ML string-phenomenology setups based on decision trees~\cite{Carifio:2017bov,Ashmore:2019wzb,Parr:2019bta}, deep neural networks~\cite{He:2017aed,He:2019vsj,Demirtas:2020dbm,Berglund:2021ztg,Jejjala:2022lxh}, support vector machines~\cite{Bull:2018uow,Erbin:2020tks}, reinforcement learning~\cite{Halverson:2019tkf,Constantin:2021for,Abel:2021rrj}, autoencoders~\cite{Mutter:2018sra,Otsuka:2020nsk,Deen:2020dlf}, and several others~\cite{Halverson:2020opj,CaboBizet:2020cse,Damian:2022xfk}.

-In particular, autoencoders~\cite{baldi2012autoencoders} are unsupervised artificial neural networks (NN) designed to furnish a compressed representation of some multidimensional input data.
+In particular, autoencoders~\cite{baldi2012autoencoders} are artificial neural networks (NN) frequently used to furnish a compressed representation of some multidimensional input data.
 By using them to reduce the dimensionality of their parameter spaces, they might become instrumental in the classification of string models and the identification of the most phenomenologically suitable ones.

 We focus here on (Abelian toroidal) orbifold compactifications of the \E8\x\E8 heterotic string in the bosonic formulation.
 In their simplest form, they correspond to assuming that the compact space adopts the structure given by the quotient $\mathbbm R^6/S$, where $S$ denotes any of the Abelian space groups classified in ref.~\cite{Fischer:2012qj}.
 Once $S$ and thereby the orbifold geometry is chosen, modular invariance demands the orbifold to be embedded in the gauge degrees of freedom of \E8\x\E8, which can be done via eight 16-dimensional (16D) rational vectors known as shifts and Wilson lines.
 These 128 rational parameters are then subject to additional modular invariance conditions~\cite{Ploger:2007iq}, which ensure anomaly freedom of the resulting 4D effective theory.
 The exploration of this 128-dimensional parameter space has been automatized in the \texttt{orbifolder}~\cite{Nilles:2011aj}.
 However, it is known that not all models can be found with this software~\cite{Parr:2019bta}.
 In ref.~\cite{Mutter:2018sra} it has been shown for one particular $S$ that an autoencoder may pack with acceptable accuracy the properties of an orbifold in a two-dimensional latent space.